 Illuminate

-Let light brighten up your winter nights with Illuminate at the Blue Pool.
+Let light brighten up your winter nights with Illuminate at the Blue Pool from 9 January to 23 February 2025.

 Follow the lights around this beautiful nature reserve and warm up afterwards with something to eat or drink at the Art Deco Tearooms.
 You can even toast marshmallows on the terrace for an extra touch of winter alfresco life.